-Refunds on textbooks may be obtained during the first two weeks of the class.
+Refunds on textbooks may be obtained during the first two weeks of the semester.
 A cash refund cannot be issued unless the following conditions are met: The cash register receipt must be presented.
 No cash refunds are given without the cash register receipt.
 Books must be in the same condition as when they were purchased; new books must be unmarked.
 A 50 percent refund will result if a new book is marked.
 Do not write in any new book until you are sure there is no need to return it.
-Books wrapped in plastic must be returned unopened.
-A 90 percent refund will result if the book is unwrapped.
-Exceptions to this are when the publisher marks that the book is non-returnable if opened.
+Books wrapped in plastic must be returned unopened if the publisher marks that the book is non-returnable if opened.
 The seal to disk packages must not be broken.